 While we can’t tell you for sure what’s best for you, we can go over some of your options to help you make an informed decision.

-For this article, we’re looking at under gravel filters.
+For this article, we’re looking at the under gravel filter, or UGF for short.
 We’ll cover what they are and how undergravel filters work, before discussing the advantages and disadvantages relative to other filtration systems.